 How we got here:

 THE MOUSE HOUSE: I have been collecting psychedelic posters since 1970.
 Living in Detroit, I discovered the Mouse House, a head shop that had been established by Stanley Mouse (Stan Miller) and was staffed by his parents, Mouse being busy making art in San Francisco.
 Stan would send posters to the store - mostly Family Dog series posters, plus whatever press proofs he could get his hands on.
+Mouse was a prolific source of partial prints, printing errors, and unique variants of the posters that we have today.

 THE BIG FIVE: The Mouse House introduced me to the "Big Five" psychedelic artists of the San Francisco scene.
 Mouse, his partner Alton Kelley, surf cartoonist and then Christian interpreter Rick Griffin, underground comic artist Victor Moscoso, and Wes Wilson.
 I eventually focused my collection on Mouse and Griffin, although all five artists are well represented.
 As time went on, other artists were included.